Gllody/nerdhack/README.md

 ## Bugs and Suggestions
 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/MeteorDevelopment/meteor-client/issues) using the templates provided.
 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

-## Donations
-All of our work is completely free and non-profit (donations pay only for hosting costs), therefore we are very grateful for all donations made to support us in running our community.
-Donations can be made via our [website](https://meteorclient.com/donate) and the minimum amount to get donor benefits is €5.
-You will be rewarded with a role on our Discord server and a customisable in-game cape.
-⚠️ _Make sure to create a Meteor account and link your Discord and Minecraft accounts to fully experience your rewards._ ⚠️

 ## Credits
 [Cabaletta](https://github.com/cabaletta) and [WagYourTail](https://github.com/wagyourtail) for [Baritone](https://github.com/cabaletta/baritone)